BerkZerker/Project-MORPH/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A novel neural network architecture implementing a **Dynamic Mixture of Experts (MoE)** model with continuous learning capabilities, adaptive expert creation, and brain-inspired post-processing mechanisms.
+The project is primarily focused on **text processing applications**, with future extensibility to other modalities.

 ## Key Features